 Step 11 (optional)

-Pin your SLA breach/warning tags to your workspace to easily reference breached conversations.
-Follow the steps here to pin the tags to your workspace.
+Add your SLA breach/warning tags to your sidebar to easily reference breached conversations.
+Follow the steps here to create Views to keep track of tags.

 Front Analytics includes dedicated reporting on your SLA rules.
-For more details, check out our SLA report article.
+For more details, check out our SLAs report article.

 What happens when I change business hours in Analytics?

-The business hours set in your Analytics dashboard sync to all of your team's SLA rules.
-This means that if you initially set your business hours to 9 am-5 pm in the SLA rule builder, then later change your business hours to 8 am-6 pm in your Analytics dashboard, this will carry over to the SLA rule, and your SLA rule will be based off the 8 am-6 pm business hours moving forward.
+The business hours set in your Analytics dashboard or shared inbox settings sync to all of your Workspace's SLA rules.
+This means that if you initially set your business hours to 9 am - 5 pm in the SLA rule builder, then later change your business hours to 8 am - 6 pm, this will carry over to the SLA rule, and your SLA rule will be based off the 8 am - 6 pm business hours moving forward.

 Note that changing your business hours can impact current conversations, and cause your SLA rules to not run if the time frame no longer aligns with your new business hours.